Μίεζα

 Μίεζα, πόλις Μακεδονίας, ἣ Στρυμόνιον ἐκαλεῖτο, ἀπὸ Μιέζης θυγατρὸς Βέρητος τοῦ Μακεδόνος, ὡς Θεαγένης ἐν Μακεδονικοῖς. Βέρης γὰρ τρεῖς ἐγέννησε, Μίεζαν Βέροιαν Ὄλγανον· ἀφ´ οὗ ποταμὸς ἐπώνυμος καὶ πόλις Βέροια καὶ τόπος Στρυμόνος. τὸ ἐθνικὸν Μιεζεύς καὶ Μιεζαῖος· οὕτως γὰρ χρηματίζει Νικάνωρ, καθὰ Λούκιος.

-Mieza: a city of Macedonia, which was called Strymonion, named after Mieza, daughter of Beretos son of Makedon, as Theagenes relates in his *Makedonika*.
-For Beres begot three children—Mieza, Beroia, and Olganos—from whom (are named) an eponymous river and the city Beroia and the place of Strymon.
-The ethnic (gentilic) is *Miezeus* and *Miezaios*; for thus Nikanor uses the name, as Lucius [reports].
+Mieza: a city of Macedonia, which was called Strymonion, after Mieza daughter of Beretos son of Makedon, as Theagenes in his Makedonika.
+For Beres begat three: Mieza, Beroia, Olganos; after whom there are named an eponymous river and the city Beroia and the place of Strymon.
+The ethnonym is 'Miezeus' and 'Miezaios'; for thus Nikanor uses it, according to Loukios.

 Herodian overlaps